 Check My OptionsCrowdfunding and Angels: When Dilution Is Worth It

 Sometimes dilution is the right trade.
-If you're pre-revenue or under $5K monthly and you need capital to reach the thresholds that unlock non-dilutive products, equity crowdfunding or an angel round buys you that runway.
+If you're pre-revenue or under $5K monthly, you need capital to reach non-dilutive thresholds.

-Once you've closed a seed round or grown revenue past $15K monthly, the non-dilutive stack opens up.
-Read the full breakdown of when consumer startups qualify for a credit line to know exactly what metrics lenders check before approving.
+Once you've closed a seed round or hit $15K monthly revenue, the non-dilutive stack opens up.
+Read the full breakdown of when consumer startups qualify for credit lines to understand lender metrics before applying.

 Frequently Asked Questions